Ankr-network/ankr-docs/docs/Earn/liquid-staking/ksm/stake-ksm.md

 3. You can then view your balance and/or make a transfer if required.

+---
+title: 01 - Stake KSM
+id: stake-ksm-01
+---

 :::info Checklist

 This walkthrough assumes you have:
-- A _polkadot.jswallet_ installed in your Chrome Browser
+- A_polkadot.jswallet_ installed in your Chrome Browser
-- Sufficient DOT tokens for staking AND gas fees.
+- Sufficient KSM tokens for staking AND gas fees.

-If not, check out [DOT - 00 Before you Start](dot-staking-00.md) for guidance.
+If not, check out[KSM - 00 Before you Start](ksm-staking-00.md) for guidance.

 :::